DUI Defense: Forced Blood Draws in California DUI Cases

 April 19, 2013

-A famous case of forced blood draw is a case of People v.
+A very important court case is the forced blood draw case of People v.
 Fiscalini.
-On April 9, 1989 Alfred Fiscalini drove his car on a wrong side of the street, caused an accident and injury to the occupants of the car going the opposite way.
+There, in 1989, Alfred Fiscalini drove his car on the wrong side of the street, causing an accident and injury to the occupants of the car going the opposite way.
 The police, when arrived, arrested Alfred Fiscalini for drunk driving after he failed the field sobriety tests and after he appeared to be under the influence of drugs or alcohol or both.
-After the arrest, the police took consensual sample of Mr. Fiscalini’s urine, but also took a forced blood draw from from Mr. Fiscalini with the blood alcohol results of .1357%.
+Los Angeles DUI Attorney will help you defend a DUI just like this.
+After the DUI arrest, the police took a consensual sample of Mr. Fiscalini’s urine but also forced a blood draw from Mr. Fiscalini.
+The blood was analyzed for alcohol presence with blood alcohol results of .1357%.

-The appeal was based on violation of the right to chose a test to be given and also on the police’s forced blood draw test which Fiscalini argued was unnecessary because the police already had the urine sample.
+Fiscalini’s appeal was based on an alleged violation of his right to choose the type of test to be administered and also on the police’s forced blood draw test which Fiscalini argued was unnecessary because the police already had the urine sample.
 The court agreed, concluding that the People did not demonstrate sufficient need to withdraw Fiscalini’s blood without his consent after he provided the urine sample.
 Thus, once one sample is provided (even if it is urine), the driver is not required to submit to any additional test.
 (People v.
 Fiscalini (1991) 228 Cal.
 App 3d 1639).

-Fiscalini’s importance however is not only in its conclusion that a person arrested for a DUI in Los Angeles (or anywhere else) need only to submit to one test, but in notion that human dignity and privacy are extremely important rights that have to be protected by the 4th amendment.
-It quotes Schmerber “The overriding function of the Fourth Amendment is to protect personal privacy and dignity against unwarranted intrusion by the State” … “interests in human dignity and privacy protected by the Fourth Amendment forbid searches involving intrusions beyond the body’s surface based “on the mere chance that desired evidence might be obtained.
-In the absence of a clear indication that in fact such evidence will be found, these fundamental human interests require law officers to suffer the risk that such evidence may disappear unless there is an immediate search.”
-It then cites to Winston v.
-Lee where the evidence consisting of a bullet was suppressed because a surgery without consent was used to get it.
+Fiscalini court then cites a court case of Winston v.
+Lee where the evidence consisting of a bullet was suppressed because surgery without consent was used to get it.
 In Winston v.
 Lee, 470 U.S. 753, the court emphasized that the government had other evidence of the crime, therefore the bullet was not as important to get.
-This rational is perfect for Los Angeles DUI lawyers who defend cases here, where often, police relies on other evidence then blood to prosecute drunk driving (such smell of alcohol, failing on field sobriety test, bad driving, red watery eye).
+This rationale is perfect for Los Angeles DUI lawyers who defend Los Angeles DUI cases where police rely on other evidence than blood to prosecute drunk driving (such smell of alcohol, failing on field sobriety test, bad driving, red watery eye).
 Winston v.
 Lee directs the court to suppress a forced blood draw because the police has other evidence of the DUI.

 SUPREME COURT DUI CASE “MISSOURI V. MCNEELY” ON FORCED BLOOD DRAWS

 The importance of this case can not be ignored especially in counties where law enforcement agencies routinely force blood from drivers suspected of DUI (e.g.: Orange County).
-But more importantly, although the court decision is limited to DUI investigations, the rule IMHO can be extended to forced blood draw in any case where there are no “special” facts aside from natural dissipation of alcohol (or may be any other substance).
-Argument extending the application of McNeely to similar cases are better left for lawyers – who can defend you or your loved one against police intrusions.
-If you are arrested for Marijuana DUI in Los Angles, be sure to call Los Angeles DUI attorneys who can help argue that forced testing for any substance where there are no additional exigency is a violation of McNeely.
+But more importantly, although the court decision is limited to DUI investigations, the rule can be extended to forced blood draws in any case where there are no “special” facts aside from the natural dissipation of alcohol (or maybe any other substance).
+Arguments extending the application of McNeely to similar cases is best left for your Los Angeles DUI Attorney to argue – to defend you or your loved one against police intrusions.
+If you are arrested for Alcohol DUI or Marijuana DUI in Los Angles, please call Los Angeles DUI attorneys to help suppress the results of a blood test especially if your blood was forced and thus a violation of McNeely.

-It would be curious to see if McNeely can be used to argued that 40300.5(e) of California Vehicle Code does not permit the arrest of drivers for a DUI without a warrant because mere dissipation of blood is not a sufficient exigency to trigger an arrest and subsequent demand of a blood test by a peace officer.
+We believe that McNeely can be used to argue that 40300.5(e) of the California Vehicle Code does not permit the arrest of drivers for a DUI without a warrant because mere dissipation of blood is not a sufficient exigency to trigger an arrest and subsequent demand of a blood test by a peace officer.

 Los Angeles DUI Attorney